fitohub/TownSend/README.md

 # How to run (estimated time: 10 sec)
 1. Open the project TownSend in Eclipse;
 2. From Project Explorer, navigate through TownSend -> src -> framework and run the file "BasePage.java" as TestNG Test;
 3. The test will perform a CRUD with 6 test cases: SignIn, Create, Read, Update, Delete and SignOut against Café Townsend website.
-No records will be left after execution.
+This is a zero-footprint execution.

 # Log file
 In the root directory, you will find the log file (logfile.log) with details about the test execution.